djhmateer/djhmateer.github.io/_posts/2020-10-30-xvim copy paste on windows.md

 # add this to settings.json
 "vim.useSystemClipboard": true
 ```
 This is handy as Ctrl V is the visual block mode which I use.
+Update - Ctrl Q works just fine for visual block mode.

 However sometimes Ctrl C V is handy.. so I'm trying out that as the default too: